ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 |---|---|

 Illustrative only.
 Excludes surcharge and cess.
-The ₹1.25 lakh exemption is an annual aggregate.
+The Rs 1.25 lakh exemption is an annual aggregate.
 If other equity LTCG was realised in the same year, the exemption available here may be lower or nil.

 Debt ETF taxation is not one rule for all products, and it changed materially in FY 2025-26 relative to FY 2024-25.

-Section 50AA (introduced by Finance Act 2023) deems gains from certain fund structures as short-term capital gains regardless of holding period, effectively taxing them at slab rates.
-The fund structures covered depended on the definition of "specified mutual fund" in force at the time.
+Section 50AA (introduced by Finance Act 2023) deems gains from certain fund structures as short-term capital gains regardless of holding period, taxing them at slab rates.
+The definition of "specified mutual fund" was amended by the Finance (No.2) Act 2024.

 |---|---|---|